csev/dj4e/assn/dj4e_ads1.md

     pip install -r requirements.txt   # or pip3

 This will pull in important extra libraries that your application will need.
-On PythonAnywhere under the Web tab there is a link to launch a shell into your virual environment.
+On PythonAnywhere under the Web tab there is a link to launch a shell into your virtual environment.
 It is important to be in the virtual environment so the installed libraries end up in the right place.